yamhiroto/IOT-Geolocalisation-ML/MapReduce/README.md

 # MAPREDUCE FROM SCRATCH

 This project is an attempt to replicate the MapReduce framework from scratch using multithreading.
-The example will be a simple wordcount.
+In this use case, we will compute a simple wordcount.
 Please note that this project __can be optimize way further__ but at least the result is correct and it gives, in my opinion, a clear idea about the different steps used in such a popular algorithm.

 Language used: java.